 - Children under 6 years free

-How To reach Norwegian Museum Of Cultural History by Public Transport
+How to Reach Norwegian Museum Of Cultural History

 - Bus 30 stop Folkemuseet

 - Drive or take a taxi

 - Ferry no. 91 from Radhuskaia to Dronningen